jbencook/pyspark-for-data-science/setup/README.md

     b.
 Click the "Download Spark" link and download from a mirror.
     c.
 Untar the file and rename the folder `spark`.
 The full path to this folder will be referred to as `$SPARK_HOME`

 3. Install Python2.7 and IPython.
-    a.
-The easiest way: [Install Anaconda Python.](http://continuum.io/downloads)
+The easiest way is to install [Anaconda Python](http://continuum.io/downloads).

 4. Open a shell in `pyspark-for-data-science/setup` and launch an IPython notebook with Pyspark: `bash run-pyspark.sh` (`run-pyspark.cmd` for Windows).
 5. Execute cells in the notebook by hitting `Shift + Enter`.